Scientific Projects

 The mitochondrion has been described as the power house of the cell due to its major function-adenosine triphosphate (ATP) production, accompanied by electron transport chain (ETC), tricarboxylic acid cycle (TCA), along with other biological pathways.
 Defects in mitochondria are linked to human diseases such as cancer, Alzheimer’s disease and diabetes.
 These defects can cause physiological and metabolic alterations in mitochondria as well as in cytosol.
 Due to the huge metabolite pool in cytosol, it is difficult to address the origin of these alterations.
 Therefore, it is necessary to isolate mitochondria and cytosol to find out possible compartment-specific metabolic alterations, which are helpful in understanding the molecular mechanism of mitochondrial homeostasis in response to varies genetic mutations.

-• Collaboration partner: Prof. Dr. N. Wiedemann
+- Collaboration partner: Prof. Dr. N. Wiedemann

 Nephronophthisis is an autosomal recessive form of polycystic kidney disease and the leading cause of hereditary kidney failure in children and young adults.
 Nephronophthisis proteins (NPHP), such as Anks3 and Anks6, localise to the primary cilium, an important cellular sensing and signalling organelle, and lead to laterality defects and kidney failure in patients.
 Loss of NPHPs cause massive alterations on amino acid and nucleoside metabolism.
 In close collaboration with Prof. Walz, effects of NPHPs on DNA damage, proliferation as well as apoptosis were investigated to elucidate whether NPHPs are required for functional ciliary signalling and metabolic homeostasis.

-• Collaboration partners: Prof. Dr. Gerd Walz, Dr. Vadym Budnyk
+- Collaboration partners: Prof. Dr. Gerd Walz, Dr. Vadym Budnyk

-5) Biochemical and metabolic analysis and characterization of the asparagine metabolism in rhabdomyosarcoma
+6) Biochemical and metabolic analysis and characterization of the asparagine metabolism in rhabdomyosarcoma

 Oncogenic pathway activation alters key metabolic processes and enables growth and rapid production of new biomass in cancer cells.
 Cancer cells are dependent on certain metabolic processes, which may translate into specific vulnerabilities and open novel therapeutic opportunities.
 We will use a well-established in vitro/ in vivo platform of Ras-driven, murine rhabdomyosarcomas (RMS) to investigate the metabolic equilibrium of sarcoma cells and identify actionable vulnerabilities.
 Hettmer et al. have shown that RMS display asparagine dependency, which could be a weak point in the treatment of RMS (Hettmer et al. 2015).
 Therefore, we will characterize the asparagine metabolism and aim to identify new therapeutic targets.

-• Collaboration partner: PD Dr. S. Hettmer
+- Collaboration partner: PD Dr. S. Hettmer

-6) Preventing ischaemia-reperfusion injury - In vivo studies of novel molecular compounds
+7) Preventing ischaemia-reperfusion injury - In vivo studies of novel molecular compounds

 Pentameric C-reactive protein (pCRP), being a highly conserved pentameric protein, is a classical acute-phase protein during inflammation that acts as a precursor for the opsonizing monomeric C-reactive protein (mCRP).
 After transplantation, when tissue is revascularized it is prone to reperfusion which is being worsened by pCRP.
 After being activated by phospholipids from activated or ruptured membranes, pCRP dissociates into its monomers thus exacerbating the immune reaction.

-have been tested in vitro and will be tested in vivo in Wistar Rats to
+Novel compounds have been synthesized which inhibit the phosphocholine induced dissociation and thus reduce formation of mCRP.
+These compounds have been tested in vitro and will be tested in vivo in Wistar Rats to determine bioavailability, pharmacokinetics and metabolism.

-• Collaboration partners: Prof. Dr. S. Eisenhardt, Dr. Thiele, Prof. Dr. B. Breit
+- Collaboration partners: Prof. Dr. S. Eisenhardt, Dr. Thiele, Prof. Dr. B. Breit

-7) Autophagy in human keratinocytes:
+8) Autophagy in human keratinocytes:

-Metabolic Monitoring of LecB treated human keratinocytes
+Metabolic monitoring of LecB treated human keratinocytes

 Pseudomonas aeruginosa is a gram negative and opportunistic pathogen, Its infections results in biofilm formation.
 The P. aeruginosa lectin LecB has been described to subvert several processes in the host cell but its impact on cellular metabolism has not been addressed so far.